 - In a native environment, CPU utilization plays a significant role in network throughput.
 To process higher levels of throughput, more CPU resources are needed.
 The effect of CPU resource availability on the network throughput of virtualized applications is even more significant.
 Because insufficient CPU resources will limit maximum throughput, it is important to monitor the CPU utilization of high-throughput workloads. - If a physical NIC is shared by multiple consumers (that is, virtual machines and/or the vmkernel), each such consumer could impact the performance of others.
-Thus, for the best network performance, use separate physical NICs for consumers with heavy networking I/O (because these could reduce the network performance of other consumers) and for consumers with latency-sensitive workloads (because these could be more significantly affected by other consumers). - Because they have multi-queue support, 10Gbps NICs can separate these consumers onto different queues.
-Thus as long as 10Gbps NICs have sufficient queues available, this recommendation typically doesn't apply to them. - To establish a network connection between two virtual machines that reside on the same ESXi system, connect both virtual machines to the same virtual switch.
+Thus, for the best network performance, use separate physical NICs for consumers with heavy networking I/O (because these could reduce the network performance of other consumers) and for consumers with latency-sensitive workloads (because these could be more significantly affected by other consumers). - Because they have multi-queue support, 10Gb/s and faster NICs can separate these consumers onto different queues.
+Thus as long as these faster NICs have sufficient queues available, this recommendation typically doesn't apply to them. - Additionally, NetIOC (described below) can be used to reserve bandwidth for specific classes of traffic, providing resource isolation between different flows.
+While this can be used with NICs of any speed, it's especially useful for 10Gb/s and faster NICs, as these are more often shared by multiple consumers. - To establish a network connection between two virtual machines that reside on the same ESXi system, connect both virtual machines to the same virtual switch.
 If the virtual machines are connected to different virtual switches, traffic will go through wire and incur unnecessary CPU and network overhead.